FlineDev/BartyCrouch/README.md

 </p>

+***Please note that Xcode 8 and Swift 3 support is implemented but broken at the moment.
+Although you will see them listed as the current supported versions in this README we reverted back to BartyCrouch v3.2.3 that only supports Swift 2.2 – so you will need Xcode 7 to install BartyCrouch via Homebrew for the time being.
+See [this comment](https://github.com/Flinesoft/BartyCrouch/issues/33#issuecomment-248771875) for additional details.***

 # BartyCrouch

 BartyCrouch **incrementally updates** your Strings files from your Code *and* from Interface Builder files.
 "Incrementally" means that BartyCrouch will by default **keep** both your already **translated values** and even your altered comments.
 Additionally you can also use BartyCrouch for **machine translating** from one language to 40+ other languages.
 Using BartyCrouch is as easy as **running a few simple commands** from the command line what can even be **automated using a [build script](#build-script)** within your project.